 Welcome to UW-Platteville!

+For 150 years, the University of Wisconsin-Platteville has been a leader in the tri-state area for providing an affordable, accessible, and high-quality education.
 The University of Wisconsin-Platteville takes its roots from the Platteville Normal School State Teachers College (1866) and the Wisconsin Mining Trade School (1908).
 Since then, the university’s teaching mission has remained the same; develop strong graduates who can take their experience as a student directly to the workforce in an impactful way.

 A link in the pipeline between Milwaukee and Iowa City, Platteville rests about 30 minutes from Dubuque, Iowa, and a little more than an hour from Madison, and is a supportive community for our university.
 We are one of the largest employers in Southwest Wisconsin and are a center of culture for the region.
-We are actively engaged in this community and beyond, with connections across the Tri-State area.
+We are actively engaged in this community and beyond, with connections across the tri-state area.
 As a catalyst for economic development and a mecca of higher education in Southwest Wisconsin, it is our responsibility to foster growth and development, not only in our students, but in our communities.

 We invite you to visit our campus, meet our faculty members, and ask about our programs.
 Come, join our thriving community and learn why every day is a great day to be a Pioneer.